jeetusb/heptagon/README.md

 ## Mongo Server side Javascript to flip hidden/secondary replica.

-This mongo server side script will make secondary mongo replica to **hidden** if **replication lag** is greater than the defined **replication lag threshold** and will bring hidden replica again to secondary in vice versa case.
+This mongo server side script will change mongo secondary node to **hidden replica** if **replication lag** is greater than the defined **replication lag threshold** and will bring hidden replica again to secondary in vice versa case.